post image

 When your resume space is limited, adding an objective eats into that.
 If your career progression and titles speak for themselves, an objective is redundant and takes space away you could use on your achievements and accomplishments.

-Using an objective that’s too specific can block you from other positions you might be suitable for, and signal a lack of flexibility.
+Using an objective that’s too specific can block you from other positions you might be suitable for and signal a lack of flexibility.
 A bad objective is worse than no objective at all!
 Filler and buzzwords make you seem out of touch.
 With hiring managers scanning a resume in under 10 seconds, do you want to waste that time on fluffy filler text?

 Objectively Good